alpha-nero1/HyperBox-JS/README.md

 HyperBox-JS is a simple alternative to Angular, React and Vue.
 They are the inspiration for this project.

+Despite the name hyperbox is written in TypeScript!

 You can easily get started by installing the CLI:
 - `npm i -g hyperbox-js-cli`
 Then using the CLI you can spin up your own HyperBox-JS project with: